Italian pulled pork with San Marzano Tomatoes

 Made with San Marzano tomatoes

-San Marzano tomatoes are grown in the volcanic soil of Agro Sarnese Nocerino between Naples and Salerno.
-They have been awarded the EU's Protected Designation of Origin (PDO) for their unique nature.
-Our deliciously juicy San Marzanos have a robust red color and a dense texture.
-The tomatoes are covered with a velvety sauce to preserve their freshness.
+San Marzano tomatoes are grown in the volcanic soil of Agro Sarnese-Nocerino, between Naples and Salerno.
+Recognized for their unique quality, they have been awarded the EU's Protected Designation of Origin (PDO) status.
+Our deliciously juicy San Marzanos boast a rich red color and a dense texture, preserved in a velvety sauce to lock in their freshness.

 4h 45 min (COOK TIME: 4h 30 min / PREP TIME: 15 min)